ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 ## Developer setup

-ShieldBattery is a combination of C++ and JavaScript, and split between multiple server and client pieces.
+ShieldBattery is a combination of C++, Rust and JavaScript, and split between multiple server and client pieces.
 Even if you only plan on developing JavaScript changes, you'll need to install the C++ dependencies in order to properly test things.

-### Repository setup

-We use a git submodule for the node dependency, which needs to be initialized after a fresh repository clone.
-Run `git submodule init` followed by `git submodule update` to make this happen.
-Whenever the node dependency has been updated, you'll then need to re-run `git submodule update` to get the new changes.

 ### General environment setup

 #### Python 2.7.x

-ShieldBattery uses [gyp](https://gyp.gsrc.io/) for generating the game client project files, which requires a working [Python 2.7.x](http://www.python.org/download/) install.
+Building some of the Javascript dependencies require a working [Python 2.7.x](http://www.python.org/download/) install.
 Install this before attempting to follow further steps.

 ### JavaScript

 All of the JavaScript will either run in, or be built by, [node.js](https://nodejs.org).
-You'll need to install a version of it, generally the current version is a good choice (8.1.4 at the time of writing).
-The version you install does not need to match the version that the game client's submodule is tagged to.
+You'll need to install a version of it, generally the current version is a good choice (11.7.0 at the time of writing).

 #### Yarn